 Transit agencies that leverage performance and community data can make strategic decisions about how to best deploy their services, which also saves another kind of green: cash!
 Emory University optimized door-to-door performance to cut down on wasteful usage while keeping cash in their pockets.

 A convenient, seamless transportation system built on community values

 The abundance of mobility solutions and technology can push riders away from public transit if left unchecked.
 The TVI found that 69% of riders use two or more modes of transportation to get to work.
 Multi-modal journeys are the norm for many transit riders, which is why they want a cohesive suite of transit options — fixed route, on-demand, and micromobility — in an open, single-pay ecosystem.
 Riders must be able to plan, track, and pay in a single tech platform.
 The more unintegrated tech that is introduced to riders, the more complicated the riders’ experience.

 And rider experience is what this all boils down to.
 Transit agencies are passionate about serving their communities, but good intentions can only take transit agencies so far.
 They must listen to the needs of their riders.
 Rider feedback is critical in launching or refining transit services and enticing the community to use these services instead of relying on private vehicles or ridesharing companies.

 Tricia Thomas, content marketing manager at PublicInput, knows the power of a public engagement strategy that ensures all voices are heard.
-Hear why Tricia believes aligning community values with future transit plans will lead to success in this webinar.
+Hear why Tricia believes aligning community values with future transit plans will lead to success in an excerpt from a webinar:

 To learn more about the mobility topics that are on the minds of today’s transit riders, download the Transit Value Index Report.
 Tell us what you learned on social, and let’s chat about how we can partner together to bring the transit future to your community.